MattCollins84/rethinkdb-questions/README.md

 Once you have Node installed, `npm install` should get you the rest of the way.

 To start the app, `node app.js`, and you should see the URL that you can use to access it displayed in the output.
 It will look something like `http://localhost:6001`.

-### Configuration

-In `app.js` there is a variable `connection` that needs to be defined.
-There are two (commented out) examples - one for a local connection and one for using Compose.
-Uncomment the one you require, and if you're using Compose make sure to fill out the appropriate details from your RethinkDB dashboard.

 ## The App